serradura/u-case/README.md

 - `#type` a Symbol which gives meaning for the result, this is useful to declare different types of failures or success.
 - `#on_success` or `#on_failure` are hook methods that help you define the application flow.
 - `#use_case` if is a failure result, the use case responsible for it will be accessible through this method.
 This feature is handy to handle a flow failure (this topic will be covered ahead).
+- `#then` allows if the current result is a success, the `then` method will allow to applying a new use case for its value.

 [⬆️ Back to Top](#table-of-contents-)